ITIL PROCESS

 2. Service Design

-The Service Design lifecycle stage will be about the designing of services and their accompanying parts for deployment into the real system.
+The service design lifecycle stage will be about designing services and their accompanying parts for deployment into the real system.
 The "Four Ps of Service Design" are areas that should be considered while creating a service.
 They are as follows:

 Service Design consists of seven processes.